jarrettv/Mini-V/docs/BuildGuide.md

 ### Z Carriage Mounts
 * Add M5x80mm (2) steel rods to mounts using your favorite hammer like tool
-  * The rods should end up just barely touchint the carriage so don't go too far
+  * The rods should end up just barely touching the carriage so don't go too far
 * Attach to rail using M3x8 (4)

 > [!IMPORTANT]